-The following meanings shall be given to highway traffic signal indications, except those on pedestrian signals:
+Unless otherwise determined by law, the following meanings shall be given to highway traffic signal indications, except those on pedestrian signals:

-Green indications shall have the following meanings: 1

-a.
-Traffic, except pedestrians, facing a CIRCULAR GREEN may proceed straight through or turn right or left unless a sign at such place prohibits either such turn.
-But vehicular traffic, including vehicles turning right or left, shall yield the right-of-way to other vehicles, and to pedestrians lawfully within the intersection or an adjacent crosswalk, at the time such signal is exhibited.
+- 1. Green indications shall have the following meanings: - (a) Traffic, except pedestrians, facing a CIRCULAR GREEN may proceed straight through or turn right or left except as such movement is modified by lane-use signs, turn prohibition signs, lane markings, or roadway design.
+But, vehicular traffic, including vehicles turning right or left, shall yield the right-of-way to other vehicles, and to pedestrians lawfully within the intersection or an adjacent crosswalk, at the time such signal indication is exhibited. - (b) Traffic, except pedestrians, facing a GREEN ARROW, shown alone or in combination with another indication, may cautiously enter the intersection only to make the movement indicated by such arrow, or such other movement as is permitted by other indications shown at the same time.

-1 Section 11-202, Uniform Vehicle Code, Revised 1968.

-b.
-Traffic, except pedestrians, facing a GREEN ARROW, shown alone or in combination with another indication, may cautiously enter the intersection only to make the movement indicated by such arrow, or such other movement as is permitted by other indications shown at the same time.
 Such vehicular traffic shall yield the right-of-way to pedestrians lawfully within an adjacent crosswalk and to other traffic lawfully using the intersection.